 In most cases, there's no penalty for paying your loan off in less time than the standard term.
 You save a lot of money in interest, too.
 With a mortgage loan, you pay interest for each day you take to pay the loan off.
 Paying down the principal ahead of time will save you money in the long run.

-People often make one extra payment per year to shorten the life of their loan.
+People often make one additional principal payment -- basically an extra mortgage payment -- per year to shorten the life of their loan.
 One way to do that is to make your payment every two weeks instead of once a month.
 This results in 13 full payments, rather than 12, in a year.
 Consult your mortgage lender to figure out the best way to make this happen.

 Start with the mortgage loan basics